lee-dohm/lee-dohm.github.io/about.md

 * BeOS R5 for Intel processors
 * *(currently)* OS X 10.6-10.9 - MacBook Pro and iMac

-He's also worked with many, many programming languages over the years:
+I have also worked with many, many programming languages over the years:

 * BASIC[^1]
 * 6502 Assembler